Tiger FM

 By Ronald Ssemagonja

 “We thank God that all our candidates passed in Division One, meaning they all qualify for Advanced Level.
-We sat 538 candidates and ranked sixth among schools in the country.
+We presented 538 candidates and ranked sixth among schools in the country.
 This success was made possible because the school leadership provides teachers with the resources they need,” Mawanda said.